Telecominfraproject/wlan-cloud-ucentralgw/README.md

       "status" : {
 	    "error" : 0 or an error number,
-	    "text" : <description of the error or success>, "resultCode" : <0 or an appropriate error code>, "resultText" : <any text resulting from the command.
-This is propeirtary to each command>
+	    "text" : <description of the error or success>, "when" : <in UTC time in seconds>,
+	    "resultCode" : <0 or an appropriate error code>, "resultText" : <any text resulting from the command.
+This is propietary to each command>
       },
       "id" : <same number>
 }
 ```
+##### The AP answer
+The AP should answer with teh above message.
+The `error` value should be interpreted the following way:
+- 0 : the command was performed as requested and the reults of the command is available in the `resultCode` and `resultText` parameters.
+- 1 : the command will be performed in the future and `when` shows that time.
+The `resultCode` and `resultText` dod not contain anything relevant.
+- 2 : the command cannot be performed as indicated. `resultCode` and `resultText` may contain some indication as to why.

 ## OpenAPI
 The service supports an OpenAPI REST based interface for management.
 You can find the [definition here](https://github.com/stephb9959/ucentralgw/blob/main/tipapi/ucentral/ucentral.yaml).